parthgoswami-github/prod/contributorblog_6/index.md

 We also gave some insights about women in Python and how to get started.
 You can find the talk here: [https://www.facebook.com/TimesTechies/videos/204638157936414](https://www.facebook.com/TimesTechies/videos/204638157936414)

 In addition to this, I also help newbies get started with open source.
 I have mentored in open-source programs like [Google Code-In](https://codein.withgoogle.com/archive/), [Red Hat Open source contest](https://research.redhat.com/red-hat-open-source-contest/), and [GirlScript Summer of Code](https://gssoc.girlscript.tech/) for multiple cohorts.
 I take a lot of interest in design thinking; I often jam up with other community folks to brainstorm ideas about better UX and make technology more inclusive and diverse.
 I also provide 1:1 mentorship to new [Outreachy](https://www.outreachy.org/) interns by being part of informal chats in which I mostly proofread their resumes and extend opportunities they may miss out on.
 I also was a part of [Mentors Without Borders](https://www.mentorswithoutborders.net/) in 2020, where I mentored four underprivileged girls from Jharkhand and got them started with front-end development.
 I also write technical and non-technical articles on [Medium](https://manaswinidas.medium.com/)(Feel free to check them out).
+I also am the lead and organiser of [Pyladies Bhubaneswar](https://twitter.com/PyladiesBbsr)(we didn’t have many sessions during the pandemic but we will be coming up with sessions soon).
+Feel free to checkout the Pyladies Bhuabneswar [Youtube channel](https://www.youtube.com/@bhubaneswarpyladies725/streams).

 <br/>